Booker T Washington Monument

 About

 With his family, Booker traveled to Malden, WV, to live with an uncle.
 As Booker grew into adulthood, he obtained an education but never forgot his roots.
-He became the face of emancipation, and stood up for racial equality throughout his life.
+He became the face of emancipation and stood up for racial equality throughout his life.

 The Booker T. Washington Monument stands, not only for one man, but for all the slaves.
 It helps to educate visitors about how these slavery plantations worked and illuminates the day-to-day suffering of African Americans of those times.
-Visiting here is an education about a dark time in history that you and your family shouldn’t miss.

 Happily, there is no admission fee to get into the Booker T. Washington Monument.
 It’s an absolutely free destination that you can enjoy with your family and friends.
 Once inside, you can freely enjoy the many exhibits, videos, tours and special events on the property.